25Vaishnavibarge17/Python-Coding-Questions/README.md

 7) Write a Python Program to find second largest number in an array

 8) Write a Python Program to Find Sum Of Digits Of a Number with and without recursion method

+9) Write a Python Program to find Factorial of given number using recursion and without recursion